openwebos/jemalloc/README.md

 Dependencies
 ============

-Below are the tools and libraries (and their minimum versions) required to build jemalloc:
+Below are the tools (and their minimum versions) required to build _jemalloc_:

 - cmake (version required by cmake-modules-webos)
 - gcc 4.6.3